1100M is a compact, versatile, and well-engineered CNC mill developed for prototyping and light production.

-I recommend the Tormach probe for measurement if you are concerned about the time spent to find zero.
+I recommend the Tormach probe for measurement if you are concerned about the time spent zeroing the machine.

 Since the probe communicates directly with PathPilot software, it can locate edges and corners with good accuracy.

-The PathPilot software includes fast probing routines and provides accurate values every time you do workpiece measurement for CNC machining.
+The PathPilot software includes fast probing routines and provides accurate values every time you do workpiece measurements for CNC machining.